mrtaz77/Computer-Architecture/README.md

 1. Logisim(2.7.1), download [EXE](https://sourceforge.net/projects/circuit/files/2.7.x/2.7.1/) (Requires JRE 1.5.0) or [JAR](https://sourceforge.net/projects/circuit/files/2.7.x/2.7.1/logisim-generic-2.7.1.jar/download) (Works for JRE >= 1.5.0).  _Open .circ files using this._
 2. Atmel Studio 7.0 .
 Download [link](https://www.microchip.com/en-us/tools-resources/archives/avr-sam-mcus)
 3. Proteus Version 8.15.
 Download [link](https://engineeringsoftware.net/electronics/proteus-8-15-full-crack/). _Open .pdsprj files using this._
 4. Extreme burner.
-Download [link](https://extreme-burner-avr.software.informer.com/1.4/). _Burning hex files into atmega32 for hardware simulation_
+Download [link](https://extreme-burner-avr.software.informer.com/1.4/). _For burning hex files into atmega32 for hardware simulation_

 ### Issue with 7400-lib.circ Logisim Library
 The originally downloaded [7400-lib.circ](/Projects/ALU/Circuits/7400-lib.circ) had a bug related to the IC-7483.
 The $C_{out}$ pin was an input pin instead of the desired output pin.This issue was solved using this [.circ](./Circuits/IC%207483.circ) file.
 Also some changes were made to the 7400-lib.circ file for the design.